AztecProtocol/aztec-connect-bridges/src/specs/yearn/readme.md

 ## Does the bridge maintain state?

-No, the bridge don't maintain a state.
+No, the bridge doesn't maintain a state.